mahmoudjobeel1/UK-Accidents_2016_Analysis/README.md

 # UK-Accidents_2016_Analysis

-# Milestone 1 - EDA and Preprocessing data
+# EDA and Preprocessing data

 - Load dataset
 - Explore the dataset and ask atleast 5 questions to give you a better understanding of the data provided to you.